THINGS TO DO IN ST IVES

 Shopping in St Ives

 If you’re looking for locally sourced Cornish produce then visit The Allotment Deli on Fore Street.
 The deli stocks a wide range of Cornish produce including award winning salamis, cheeses, olives and Cornish pies.
-They also offer vegan treats to choose from, plus a range of speciality gluten free foods.
+They also offer a range of vegan and speciality gluten free treats.

-Surfing & Watersports
+Surfing & Water sports

 Regardless of whether you’re an amateur or an avid, experienced surfer, you will always find a spot nearby offering the equipment that you need.
 The St Ives Surf School is highly regarded as one of the best places to learn to surf in Cornwall.
 It’s a must do if staying in St Ives.

-If your staying in one of our properties in Carbis Bay then check out Ocean Sports Centre which is located on the right hand side of Carbis Bay beach.
+If you’re staying in one of our properties in Carbis Bay then check out Ocean Sports Centre which is located on the right hand side of Carbis Bay beach.
 Whether you want to try stand up paddle boarding, kayaking or canoeing there is something for everyone.